Nina Blackwood

 Nina Blackwood is an American disc jockey and music journalist, who was the first of the original five MTV VJs (along with Mark Goodman, J. J. Jackson, Alan Hunter, and Martha Quinn).
-She has been an actress and model.
+She has been an actress and model noted for her raspy voice.

 Early life and career

 Blackwood was born Nina Kinckiner in Springfield, Massachusetts.
-Her father was in government service, and also taught Sunday school; he was never a minister, as has sometimes been reported.
+Her father was in government service, and also taught Sunday school - but he was never a minister, as has sometimes been reported.
 She grew up on the west side of Cleveland, Ohio, and attended Rocky River High School, graduating in 1970.
 In high school, she sang and played keyboards in her high school sweetheart's band, and covered the song "Venus."

 Before entering broadcasting, Blackwood appeared nude in the August 1978 Playboy pictorial "The Girls in the Office" as a brunette.

 She moved to California, and studied acting at the Strasberg Institute.
 Blackwood has acted in a number of TV show and films, making appearances in the movies Vice Squad (1982), Reckless Kelly (1993), and I Crave Rock & Roll (1996).

 MTV and other television appearances

 She was chosen for MTV's original video jockey lineup, along with Martha Quinn, Mark Goodman, Alan Hunter, and J. J. Jackson, when the network began airing in 1981.
 After leaving MTV in 1986, she hosted her own "Rock Report" for Entertainment Tonight.
-She also hosted the TV music show Solid Gold from 1986 to 1988.
+She also appeared on the TV music show Solid Gold from 1986 to 1988.
 Blackwood has appeared on A Current Affair, Access Hollywood, VH1, Discovery Channel, National Geographic, and MSNBC.

 Radio career

 In 1999, Blackwood and long-time manager/producer Danny Sheridan launched a nationally syndicated radio show for United Stations Radio Network titled Nina Blackwood's Absolutely 80's.
-The two followed up with another nationally syndicated program, the 80's alternative-themed Nina Blackwood's New Wave Nation (which, as of 2014, was no longer being produced).
-Blackwood currently hosts a weekday show on Sirius XM Radio The 80s on 8 from 11 to 2 Eastern.
-On weekends she co-hosts the Sirius XM Radio show The Big '80s Top 40 Countdown with other original MTV VJ's.
+The two followed up with another nationally syndicated program, the '80s' alternative-themed Nina Blackwood's New Wave Nation.
+Blackwood formerly hosted a weekday show on Sirius XM Radio The 80s on 8 from 11 to 2 Eastern.
+On weekends, she continues to co-host the Sirius XM Radio show The Big '80s Top 40 Countdown with other original MTV VJs.

 She performed as part of the 2003 road company of The Vagina Monologues.